 FAQs on PhoneGap

 1. Apache Cordova vs Adobe PhoneGap: What is the difference?

 Even though Apache Cordova and Adobe PhoneGap look like similar technologies, they are not the same.
 Apache Cordova is mainly an open-source fork of PhoneGap.
 It simply means anyone can utilize Cordova or make their contribution.
 PhoneGap is a commercial version of Adobe.
 Apache Cordova is backed up by an open-source community.
 However, Adobe was supporting PhoneGap.

 2. Are my files still stored on PhoneGap?

 Your files got deleted from PhoneGap because it is discontinued.

-Q 3.
-Can I continue using PhoneGap after Adobe discontinues its support?
+3. Is it ok to use PhoneGap after Adobe discontinues its support?